-Grace Street was a busy one-way street heading west in those days.
 There were thousands of ordinary-looking people milling about having a good time.
 Many of them seemed like tourists.
-Kids with balloons were everywhere.
-For one bright day that bohemian strip known for its leftover beatniks and long-haired hippies looked more like a county fair than the hodgepodge of shops and noisy beer halls it actually was.
+Live music was presented.
+Hundreds of helium-filled balloons and free prizes donated by the merchants were given away.
+Children with balloons gave the neighborhood an altogether different look.
+For one bright day the bohemian strip known for its leftover beatniks and colorful hippies looked more like a county fair than the hodgepodge of shops and beer halls it actually was.

 Shelley Rolfe’s